 With greener lifestyles being widely accepted today, consumers across the country are seeking smarter ways to heat and cool a home now have an option they can feel good about implementing.
 Enter geothermal heating and cooling systems that are making their way into roughly 50,000 U.S. homes per year, estimates the U.S. Department of Energy.
-Within this blog post, we’re offering answers to the top four common questions you should know before investing in one for your home.
+Within this blog post, we’re offering answers to the top four frequently asked questions you should know before investing in one for your home.

 Question 1: How do geothermal systems work?

 Geothermal systems operate from an idea introduced more than 150 years ago by using naturally existing heat, rather than producing it through the combustion of fossil fuels.
 The result is an economically feasible way to heat and cool a home.
 When you consider that the earth remains at a consistent 50 to 75 degrees Fahrenheit, you can be certain that geothermal systems will keep your home comfortable throughout the year.
 By exchanging heat using an underground series of pipes filled with a mixture of anti-freeze and water, during the winter months, the fluid pulls heat from the ground, and transfers it into the house via a heat exchanger.
 Throughout the summer, the system takes heat from the house and gives it back to the earth in exchange for cooler air.
 The best part of all?
 You and your family will never notice a difference when it comes to optimum comfort.

 Question 2: Why go with a geothermal system over a traditional option?